qmlbook/qmlbook/en/ch01/index.rst

 This book shall provide you a walk through the different aspect of application development using Qt version 5.x.
 It focuses on the new Qt Quick technology but also provides necessary information of writing C++ back-ends and extension for Qt Quick.

-This chapter provides an high level overview of Qt 5.
+This chapter provides a high level overview of Qt 5.
 It shows the different application models available for developers and a Qt 5 showcase application to get a sneak preview of things to come.
 Additionally the chapter aims to provide a wide overview of the Qt 5 content and how to get in touch with the makers of Qt 5.

 Preface